hjabird/cvortex/README.md

 cvortex is a C library for accelerating vortex particle methods in unsteady aerodynamics with an emphisis on ease of use.
 Currently, computations are best kept to the region of 100,000 particles.

-The library is accelerated using OpenMP and OpenCL 1.2, so AMD, Intel and Nvidia gpus are capable of accelerating computation.
+The library is accelerated using OpenMP and OpenCL 1.2.

-Want to avoid the pain of building and using C?
-Try:
+It can be run on AMD, Intel and Nvidia gpus.

+There are several ways to use the library:
+- The Julia language wrapper is the easiest - [CVortex.jl](https://github.com/hjabird/CVortex.jl), although it doesn't yet expose the whole API and comes with a small overhead.
-- The prebuilt binaries available in the release section.
+- Prebuilt binaries are available in the release section.
+Currently these are built for x86-64 compatable CPUs on Windows (MSVC) and Linux (Ubuntu GCC7).
-- The Julia language wrapper - [cvortex.jl](https://github.com/hjabird/cvortex.jl)
 - Consider wrapping cvortex for another language - its not a complicated interface and precompiled binaries are available.